mikeabrahamsen/flask-meld.dev/meld-docs.md

 ### Your routes can stay the same when using real-time validation

-You have options here, you can create a custom method on your component to handle submissions or you can use your regular old Flask routes.
+You can create a custom method on your component (such as a `save` method) to handle submissions or you can use your regular old Flask routes.

 ```py